navis-org/fafbseg-py/docs/source/tutorials/flywire_setup.rst

 FlyWire actually has three different datasets/versions:

-1. The "Public release" is the static snapshot made available alongside the preprints and corresponds to materialization version ``630`` (see below for an explanation of materializations).
+1. The "Public release" contains static snapshots of the segmentation which correspond to specific materialization version (see below for an explanation of materializations).
+For example, the first ever public release was materialization ``630``.
+Anyone has access to this dataset after signing up through the FlyWire website.
+2. The "Production" dataset is where people do the actual proofreading/annotation.
+   As such it is ahead of the publicly released snapshots.
+To get access to the production dataset you have to be approved by one of the community managers.
+3. Last but not least, "Sandbox" is a training ground that has seen minimal proofreading (i.e. is close to the bsae segmentation).
 Anyone has access to this dataset after signing up.
-2. The "Sandbox" is a training ground that has seen minimal proofreading (i.e. is close to the bsae segmentation).
-Anyone has access to this dataset.
-3. The "Production" dataset is where people do the actual proofreading/annotation.
-   As such it is ahead of the public release dataset.
-To get access to the production dataset you have to be approved by one of the community managers.

 Most functions in ``fafbseg.flywire`` accept a ``dataset`` parameter.
-If not specified it will fall back to the production dataset!
+As of ``fafbseg`` version ``3.0.0`` the default dataset is the public one.

 .. code-block:: python

   >>> from fafbseg import flywire
   >>> # Defaults to production
-  >>> flywire.supervoxels_to_roots(79801523353597754)
+  >>> flywire.supervoxels_to_roots(79801523353597754, dataset='production')
   array([720575940631274967])
   >>> flywire.supervoxels_to_roots(79801523353597754, dataset='public')
   array([720575940621675174])

 You can change this default by running this at the beginning of each session: